kitebuggy/main_website/CSS-VARIABLES.md

 # CSS Variable Quick Reference

-Quick reference for all available CSS custom properties in the QL Security theme system.
+Complete reference for all available CSS custom properties in the QL Security theme system.

 ## Background Colors